bxparks/AceSegment/DEVELOPER.md

 the `LedDisplay` interface (implemented by `ScanningModule`), so in theory, other types of LED displays could be used by these Writer classes.

-This library currently provides 4 Writer classes:
+This library currently provides the following Writer and Scroller classes:

 * `NumberWriter`
     * `writeHexCharAt()`